rockdaboot/wget2/docs/wget2_manual.md

 * --unlink

-  Force Wget to unlink file instead of clobbering existing file.
+  Force Wget2 to unlink file instead of clobbering existing file.
 This option is useful for downloading to the directory with hardlinks.